 Griggstown in Somerset County, New Jersey — The American Northeast (Mid-Atlantic)

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Griggstown Bridge Tender’s Station (approx. 0.6 miles away); Historic River Road and River Crossing (approx. 0.6 miles away); Opie-Vanderveer Cemetery (approx. 1½ miles away); Harlingen Road Bridge (approx. 2.6 miles away); The Titus Farm Kate McFarlane and Josephine Swann (approx. 3.1 miles away); Rockingham (approx. 3.1 miles away); Kingston Presbyterian Church (approx. 3.8 miles away).
+Historic River Road and River Crossing (approx. ľ mile away); Washingtonís Route from Princeton (approx. 0.6 miles away); Opie-Vanderveer Cemetery (approx. 2.1 miles away); Harlingen Road Bridge (approx. 2.6 miles away); The Titus Farm (approx. 3 miles away); Blackwells Mills Canal House (approx. 3.4 miles away); Kate McFarlane and Josephine Swann (approx. 3.7 miles away); Rockingham (approx. 3.7 miles away).
 Touch for a list and map of all markers in Griggstown.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 17, 2010, by Bill Coughlin of North Arlington, New Jersey.
-This page has been viewed 854 times since then and 19 times this year.
-Last updated on August 16, 2011, by Franklin Township HPC of Somerset, New Jersey.
-Photos: 1, 2, 3, 4. submitted on July 17, 2010, by Bill Coughlin of North Arlington, New Jersey. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on July 18, 2010, by Bill Coughlin of North Arlington, New Jersey.
+This page has been viewed 751 times since then and 20 times this year.
+Photos: 1, 2, 3, 4. submitted on July 18, 2010, by Bill Coughlin of North Arlington, New Jersey.